Promo code SPRING2022 will be automatically applied at checkout!

 Ketotic hyperglycemia involves abnormally high blood sugar with the presence of ketones.
 Ketones, as mentioned earlier, are made when the body enters a state of ketosis and breaks down fat to use for energy.

-Your body may do this when it does not have enough insulin to make use of glucose, which is your body’s normal source of energy.
-This can also happen if the body is producing insulin but it is unable to function normally at the receptor level.
+Your body may do this when it doesn't have enough insulin to make use of glucose, which is your body's normal source of energy.
+This can also happen if the body is producing insulin but is unable to function normally at the receptor level.
 Normally, ketones are used by your muscles and heart.

-DKA mostly affects people with type 1 diabetes, and is often the first sign of type 1 diabetes in people who have yet to be diagnosed.
-Infection, injury, illness, or missing doses of insulin can all lead to DKA.
+DKA mainly affects people with type 1 diabetes and is often the first sign of type 1 diabetes in people who have yet to be diagnosed.
+Infection, injury, illness, or missing insulin doses can all lead to DKA.

 Important Warning Signs of a Seizure That May Be Caused by Hyperglycemia